mchoblet/ensemblefilters/README.md

 # Collection of ensemble square root kalman filters implemented in Python

-This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].
-I highly appreciate the authors effort to present a variety of data-assimilation methods using a unified mathematical notation and recommend reading the paper if you want to understand what it is all about.
+This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].The authors present a variety of data-assimilation methods using a unified mathematical notation.
+I really recommend reading the paper if you want to understand what it is all about.

 For the implementation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors, typos or lack of clarity.
 If you want to be 100% sure the functions are doing the right thing revise the math and the code by yourself.
-The jupyter notebook shows that the output from all functions is equal for my test data, but of course strictly speaking this is not a proof.
+The jupyter notebook shows that the output (posterior mean + covariancE) from all functions is equal for my test data, but of course strictly speaking this is not a proof.

 Hopefully I will have time to implement other methods mentioned in the paper one day, it's fun!
 Feel free to add your contributions if you like.